Stanthorpe State High School is a school of some 550 students from years 7-12 situated in Stanthorpe, on the Granite Belt.

 The school has always combined a respect for tradition with innovation and community involvement.
 The house teams, named after local identities Withers, Wright, Langan and Finch and the school motto, Altiora Petentes (striving for higher things) have been with the school since 1962 and represent its traditions.

-The school has a strong reputation for innovative and progressive programs and is a leader in a variety of fields, including agriculture, vocational education, Italian immersion and student welfare.
+The school has a strong reputation for progressive programs and is a leader in a variety of fields, including academic pursuits, vocational education, student support and agriculture.

 Complementing the comprehensive academic program, the school offers a rich and diverse array of extra-curricular programs, including a strong emphasis on activities that develop student leadership.